tiagovinicius/poc-opentelemetry/README.md

 ## Running the Telemetry
-### Dependencies
+Start the telemetry agent, collector and backend (Zipkin)

-Start the Tracing backend (Zipkin)
+In project's root directory run:

-`docker run --rm -d -p 9411:9411 --name zipkin openzipkin/zipkin`
+`docker-compose up`

-Access it over:
+Access the telemetry backend at:

 `http://localhost:9411/zipkin/`